-The following tables show the incremental compensation and benefits that would have been paid to each named executive officer who was employed by AEP on December 31, 2019 assuming the hypothetical circumstances cited in each column occurred on December 31, 2019 and calculated in accordance with the methodology required by the SEC.
-In connection with any actual termination or change in control, the Company may enter into agreements or establish arrangements that provide additional benefits or amounts, or may alter the terms of benefits described below.
+The following tables show the incremental compensation and benefits that would have been paid to each named executive officer who was employed by AEP on December 31, 2020 assuming the hypothetical circumstances cited in each column occurred on December 31, 2020 and calculated in accordance with the methodology required by the SEC.
+In connection with any actual termination or change in control, the Company may enter into agreements or establish arrangements that provide additional benefits or amounts, or may alter the terms of benefits described below, as was the case with respect to Ms. Hillebrand's separation from AEP service at year-end 2020.
+The actual compensation and benefits Ms. Hillebrand received or will receive pursuant to the severance, stock award, release of all claims and noncompetition agreement under which her employment was terminated on December 31, 2020 are described following the Non-Incremental Post-Termination Compensation and Benefits on December 31, 2020 table and footnotes below.

-With respect to annual incentive compensation for the completed year, the initial calculated annual incentive opportunity is shown, before any individual discretionary adjustment, which varies from the actual value paid and reported in the Summary Compensation Table.
+With respect to annual incentive compensation for the completed year, the initial calculated annual incentive opportunity is shown, before any individual discretionary adjustment, which varies for some of the named executive officers from the actual value paid and reported in the Summary Compensation Table.